wyMinLwin/scaffa/README.md

-# Frontend Makro Documentation
+# Scaffa Documentation

 ## Overview

-**Frontend Makro** is an all-in-one collection of pre-setup frontend templates and tools designed to help you quickly start modern frontend projects.
+**Scaffa** is an all-in-one collection of pre-setup frontend templates and tools designed to help you quickly start modern frontend projects.

 ## Usage